-Walker (2014) describes how 'most social practices entail some form of energy "demand" (p50).
-Heating is used to provide an appropriate thermal environment for activities in the home and so is linked to a suite of different practices (for example getting dressed, preparing and eating meals, caring for children, watching television).
+(for example getting dressed, preparing and eating meals, caring for children, watching television).
 Some practices may have an impact on heating demand even though they are not directly related to achieving thermal comfort.
 For example, opening a window to ventilate cooking odours will create extra heating demand as cold air enters the house, or the heating thermostat may be turned to a higher setting because of a need to dry laundry hung on radiators.
+People operate heating not just for their own thermal comfort but for that of guests, pets and (in examples quoted by Strengers et al. (2014)) 'curious' consumers such as wine collections and pot plants.

-Daily patterns in energy use in the home will be influenced by patterns of everyday practices (e.g. when the occupants are out at work, or asleep) which are in turn influenced by social rhythms (Shove et al., 2009).
-Zerubavel points out the influence of social factors on the schedules of individuals: 'parts of one's schedule are obviously going to be shared by others who belong to the same social circles' (Zerubavel, 1985, p.
+Daily patterns in energy use in the home will be influenced by patterns of everyday practices (e.g. when the occupants are out at work, or asleep) which are in turn influenced by social rhythms (Shove et al. 2009).
+Zerubavel points out the influence of social factors on the schedules of individuals: 'parts of one's schedule are obviously going to be shared by others who belong to the same social circles' (Zerubavel 1985, p.
 68).